Hank Stram: Dallas Texans / Kansas City Chiefs

 In 1959, Lamar Hunt recruited Stram to coach his Dallas Texans in the new AFL, which commenced play in 1960.
-Hunt had previously been a bench player at SMU when Stram had been coaching there and the Texans' position had been turned down by Bud Wilkinson and Tom Landry, then an assistant at the New York Giants.
+Hunt had previously been a bench player at SMU when Stram had been coaching there and the Texans' position had been turned down by Oklahoma Sooners head coach Bud Wilkinson and New York Giants defensive coordinator Tom Landry.
 The Texans played their first game in the new AFL in September 1960 and proved to be successful from the beginning.

 In 1962, the Texans won the AFL Western Division and the AFL championship.
-The Texans won the championship against the Houston Oilers 20-17 in what was the longest professional football championship game ever played.
+The Texans won the championship against the Houston Oilers 20–17 in what was the longest professional football championship game ever played.
 Tommy Brooker kicked a field goal at 17:54 of overtime to win the game for the Texans and stop the Oilers from winning their third straight title.

 The Dallas Texans became the Kansas City Chiefs in 1963 and continued their success.
 In 1966, they won the AFL title again on the back of one of the best defensive teams in the history of professional football featuring three hall of famers and eight all star players.
 The Chiefs defeated the Buffalo Bills 31–7 in Buffalo.
 The Chiefs played the Green Bay Packers in Super Bowl I with the Packers winning 35–10.
 To overcome the Chiefs' defense, Packers' coach Vince Lombardi used a short passing game which proved successful, with quarterback Bart Starr becoming the first Super Bowl MVP.

 In a 1968 game against the Oakland Raiders in Kansas City, the Chiefs entered the game without a healthy wide receiver ready to play.
 Stram went in to pro football's past and resurrected the T formation.
-The Chiefs won the game 24-10 running the ball 60 times for over 300 yards while passing only three times for 16 yards.
+The Chiefs won the game 24–10 running the ball 60 times for over 300 yards while passing only three times for 16 yards.